- last update 31 Oct 2024 -

 The Man of Muscle Mystery is investigating the mysterious The Fact, a terrorist terrorizing the population.
 Just Grant Morrison and his full blown psychedelic, surreal and reality bending story-telling in a great four issues mini-series that is not like your common DC stuff.

 By Mark Millar.
-One of the most brutal and interesting Wolverine stories.
+One of the most brutal and interesting Wolverine stories ever.
 Taking place in an alternative reality where the villains united and pulled an all out attack killing almost every hero in one go about 50 years ago, the world has changed beyond recognition and Logan is tormented by the memories of what happened that day.
 It was the inspiration for the movie Logan but the stories differ wildly - and like all Marvel storylines the reading order is a mess, but if you are up for a treat, then:

 Wolverine Vol.3 (2003-2009) #66-72